 Interview with David Yen for Kung-Fu Kingdom

 David Yeung: Yes, I remember them well.
 At the time of the filming of Bloodsport, I was about 12 years old, I saw how they made these films, because I was on the set.
 I first met JKVD when they were filming a kumite scene and my dad took me to the studio so I could see them training.
 It was a wonderful experience, and after filming ended, Jean-Claude invited our whole family to dinner.
 This way I was able to get to know him better.
 He spent most of the time talking about movies, and he exuded energy and enthusiasm.
 I was new to bodybuilding at the time and remember watching him train while he talked to his dad (he had parallel bars and dumbbells in his room).
 His physique made a strong impression on me, and this only spurred me on in my desire to get into excellent physical shape as soon as possible.
 So, his training became an example for me, and in general Jean-Claude Van Damme is a great guy!

-Your first notable film work was the film “Painted Faces,” which tells the story of Jackie Chan, Sammo Hungg and some other guys during their years studying in the Peking Opera.
+Your first notable film work was the film “Painted Faces,” which tells the story of Jackie Chan, Sammo Hung and some other guys during their years studying in the Peking Opera.
 How did you even get this role?

 David Yeung: At that time I was 11-12 years old, it was my first film, my father took me to audition at the Shaw Brothers studio in Hong Kong.
 In those days, I traveled a lot with my father (he dragged me with him everywhere!) and was able to become more familiar with the filming process, so it was not too difficult for me.
 True, I didn’t get the main role (I was number 8), but I played in many children’s scenes, jumping around with other children!
 In total, it took a year, including 6 months of preparation and 5-6 months of filming.
 I didn't expect it to take so long (and sometimes I even had to skip school to film!), but it was interesting and I learned a lot about acting and preparing for filming.
 The film was a success, winning Best Director and other awards in Hong Kong.
 I met a lot of great people, many of whom I am still in contact with today and have become more knowledgeable about filmmaking because of it.
-I didn't get to meet Jackie Chan back then, but I did meet Sammo Hungg, who I called "Uncle Hungg."
+I didn't get to meet Jackie Chan back then, but I did meet Sammo Hung, who I called "Uncle Hungg."
 By the way, I grew up with my sons Sammo, Timmy and Jimmy, we went to school together, played and hung out everywhere.
 They now work in the entertainment industry, just like their father.

+Interview with David Yen for Kung-Fu Kingdom